Sunday Sport

-The Sunday Sport is a British tabloid newspaper that was founded by David Sullivan in 1986.
-It mainly publishes images of topless female glamour models, and is well known for publishing sensationalised, fictionalised, and satirical content, alongside celebrity gossip and sports coverage.
-It has changed from including legitimate journalism throughout its history.
-A sister title, the Daily Sport, was published from 1991 to 2011, when it ceased publication and went online-only, under separate ownership.
+The Sunday Sport is a British tabloid newspaper founded by David Sullivan in 1986.
+It mainly publishes images of topless female glamour models, and is also known for publishing sensationalised, fictionalised, and satirical content alongside celebrity gossip and sports coverage.
+A sister daily title, the Daily Sport, was launched in 1991.
+In 2007, Sullivan sold both titles for £40 million to Sport Media Group; following declining circulation, that company entered administration on 1 April 2011.
+Shortly afterwards, Sullivan reacquired the Sunday Sport for £50,000, while the Daily Sport went online-only under separate ownership.

-As of June 2025, the tabloid publishes three times a week as the Sunday Sport (Sundays), the Midweek Sport (Wednesdays), and the Weekend Sport (Fridays).
-The tabloid was previously available in mainstream retailers such as Tesco and The Co-op.
-However following the decline of lads' mags and Page 3 from the late 2000s, it has since only become available in independent newsagents, and remains the only remaining British tabloid to feature glamour models and nudity.
+As of January 2026, the tabloid publishes three times a week as the Sunday Sport (Sundays), the Midweek Sport (Wednesdays), and the Weekend Sport (Fridays).
+The tabloid was previously available in mainstream retailers such as Tesco and The Co-op, but following the decline of lads' mags and Page 3 from the late 2000s, it has become available only in independent newsagents.
+It remains the only remaining British tabloid to feature nudity.
+Its website was taken offline in 2025, due to the Online Safety Act requirement that it provide age verification for users.